aliroemhildt/rock-paper-scissors/README.md

 ## Setup

-This app can be accessed through the following steps:

-- clone this repo to your local machine
+1. clone this repo to your machine
-- `cd` into the project
+2. `cd` into the repo in your command line
-- run `open index.html` in your terminal to view the app in your browser
+3. run `open index.html` in your command line to view the app in your browser
-- open the project in a text editor to view the code

 ## Languages